vmware/vic-product/docs/user_doc/vic_vsphere_admin/common_vic_options.md

 - Datacenter names in `--target`.
 - VCH names in `--name`.
 - Datastore names and paths in `--image-store`.
-- Cluster and resource pool names in `--compute-resource`
+- Cluster and resource pool names in `--compute-resource`.

+You can set environment variables for the `--target`, `--user`, `--password`, and `--thumbprint` options.
+For information about setting environment variables, see [Set Environment Variables for Key `vic-machine` Options](vic_env_variables.md).

 ### `--target` ###